Psalm 15 – The Character of the One God Receives

 ii.
 “In the gracious hospitality of the antique world, a guest was sheltered from all harm; his person was inviolable, his wants all met.
 So the guest of Jehovah is safe, can claim asylum from every foe and share in all the bountiful provision of His abode.”
 (Maclaren)

 b.
 Abide in Your tabernacle: The tabernacle of God was the great tent of meeting that God told Moses and Israel to build for Him during the Exodus (Exodus 25-31).
 This tabernacle survived through several centuries, and at David’s time seems to have been at Gibeon (1 Chronicles 16:39-40).

 i.
-Since the tabernacle was the place where man met with God through the administration of the priests and sacrifice, David’s longing to abide in Your tabernacle is actually a desire to abide in the presence of God.
+Since the tabernacle was the place where man met with God through the work of the priests and the practice of sacrifice, David’s longing to abide in Your tabernacle was actually a desire to abide in the presence of God.

 2. (1b) Who can come to the hill of God’s temple?

 a.
 Who may dwell in Your holy hill?
 In one sense, David here simply uses the Hebrew technique of repetition to ask the same question as in the first part of the verse.

 i.
 The word dwell here has a more permanent sense than the word abide in the previous line.
 It is as if David wrote, “Who may be received as a guest into God’s tent, enjoying all the protections of His hospitality?
 Who may live as a citizen in His holy hill?”